USFCA-CS490-Micron/cognition/README.md

 Please output text instead of a file.

-Please ensure the data is balanced across types of queries.
+Please ensure the data is balanced across all types of queries.
 ```
 Copy output into `training/data/decision_data.csv`, train, then test.